Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Introduction

 Generally speaking, as the number of emitters increase, the performance of our scheme (quantified in terms of the lowest logical error rate one can achieve) improves.
 We discuss these improvements on three fronts.
-First, if the number of emitters $n_e$ is a constant of order unity (e.g., 2 or 3), the logical error rate decays exponentially with $\sqrt{n_e/\eta}$.
-While this may seem like a modest improvement over the $\eta^{-\frac{1}{2}}$ scaling in Ref.~\cite{wan21}, we emphasize that the logical error rate decays \emph{exponentially} with these numbers.
+First, if the number of emitters $n_e$ is a constant of order unity (e.g., 2 or 3), the logical error rate scales as $\exp(-\sqrt{n_e/\eta})$.
+While this may seem like a modest improvement over the $\exp(-\eta^{-1/2})$ scaling in Ref.~\cite{wan21}, we emphasize that the logical error rate scales \emph{exponentially} with these numbers.
 Therefore, increasing $n_e$ by a factor of few can lead to a factor of few \emph{orders of magnitude} change in the logical error rate.
 We observe this phenomena in our numerical studies.

 Second, if the number of emitters is large, we obtain a more favorable scaling form for the logical error rate.
-If $n_e$ is linear in the code distance $d$, we find the logical error rate to decay exponentially with $m^{-1}\eta^{-1}$ (instead of $\eta^{-\frac{1}{2}}$), where $m=d/n_e$.
+If $n_e$ is linear in the code distance $d$, we find the logical error rate scales as $\exp(-m^{-1}\eta^{-1})$ (instead of $\exp(-\eta^{-\frac{1}{2}})$), where $m=d/n_e$.
 Between this regime and the regime in which $n_e = O(1)$, the logical error rate steadily improves as $n_e$ increases.

 Our improvement stems from the fact that the time each photon experiences in the delay line can be reduced as we increase the number of emitters.
 Thus by increasing the number of emitters, one effectively reduces the amount of error each photon is experiencing in the delay line.
 This explains why, as we increase the number of emitters, the logical error rate improves.
 This suggests that increasing the number of emitters is generally favorable, provided that the two-qubit error rates between the neighboring emitters are sufficiently low.